Preston Mosque

 The mosque is run by the (co-located) Islamic Society of Victoria Inc (ISV) and, between 2007 and 2011, was the seat of the late Muslim cleric, Sheik Fehmi Naji El-Imam, who was appointed as Grand Mufti of Australia.

 History

 Before the mosque was built, Muslims would gather at a house that used to be on the property.
 In 1975 the building began and was completed the following year in 1976.
 The dome and minaret were added later.
-Most of it was funded by Bosnian and Arab immigrants.
+Most of it was funded by Bosnian, Arab, Indian and Pakistani immigrants.

 Background

 About 800 people pass through the mosque per day over the course of the five daily prayers.
 For the Friday Congregational Prayer, at least 1000 worshipers will attend, and if the Friday falls on a public holiday that number can easily climb to 1500 worshipers.

 Memorandum of Understanding

 In 2009, the Darebin City Council signed a Memorandum of Understanding with the Islamic Society of Victoria (ISV).
 This was the first of its kind in Australia between a mosque and council, and has resulted in a strong and robust relationship between Council and mosque.
 The focus of the memorandum is that the council and mosque will work together on projects that have benefit to the community.
 The City of Darebin is home to people from 148 different countries, who speak 105 different languages.